datadryad/dryad-app/documentation/apis/dataset_metadata.md

   author must contain `firstName`, `lastName`, `email`, and `affiliation`.
 - `abstract` - A short description of the dataset, similar to the abstract of an article.
 HTML markup is acceptable in this field.
+- `keywords` - A list of subject keywords associated with the dataset.
+There must be at least three keywords present.
+- `fieldOfScience` - A scientific discipline drawn from the [OECD Fields of Science and Technology](/db/migrate/20200805213525_add_fos_to_subjects.rb).

 An example of minimal metadata is used in the [submission API documentation](submission.md).